School-of-Solana/program-anurg-1/vault_project_description.md

 - **Mutiple Vaults for a User** : User can create multiple vaults by using different vault ID
 - **Deposit Lamports**: Add lamports to your chosen vaults.
 All user vaults are shown in UI.
 - **Withdraw Lamports**: User can withdraw lamports from chosed vault.
-- **Close Vault Account**: Close the vault to recover the rent amount.
+- **Close Vault Account**: Close the vault to recover lamports and the rent amount.
 Vault accont will be closed and removed from UI.

 ![](ackee_vault2.jpg)